rweckert/mRunner/README.md

 Please feel free to email to submit bugs, changes or requests.

 ### mRunner Shortcut File: <br/>
-Save the following as a file named "mRunner.desktop" in creating a shortcut to this utility.<br/>
+Save the following as a file named "mRunner.desktop" in creating a shortcut to this utility.
+Update the path for "Exec" to where the script is stored:<br/>
 [Desktop Entry]<br/>
 Name=mRunner<br/>
 GenericName=mRunner<br/>